-Code: MK3JAH1J05JX20-EN

-ECTS Credit Points: 5

-Evaluation: exam

-Semester: 3rd semester

-Its prerequisite(s): Statics and Strength of Materials
+Code: MK3JAH1J05JX20-EN ECTS Credit Points: 5 Evaluation: exam Semester: 3rd semester Its prerequisite(s): Statics and Strength of Materials Further courses are built on it: Yes/No Number of teaching hours/week (lecture + practice): 2+2

 The series of lectures are based on the topics of technical drawing and mechanics.
 It reviews the recurrent construction elements of vehicles, their grouping and analysing.
 The phenomenon of the fatigue and its importance in the vehicle constructions.
 The fundamental relations of the sizing procedure of machineries (stress analysis for static combined loads; dimensioning on strength at harmonically varying loads, fatigue and life of members) and the concept of manufacturing tolerance and fitting.
 After that it deals with connections between components (connection with force transmission by friction, positive connections, bolted joints, weldings), gaskets, elastic connections (metal springs, rubber springs) beds for machine eg. rolling bearings, plain journal bearings.